reflect/ember-cli-reflect/README.md

 * `filters`: An array containing filter objects for this view.
 * `parameters`: An array containing filter objects for this view.
 * `events`: an object containing event callbacks for your components.
 See more below.
-* `overrides` An array of objects that allow you to modify the Reflect view configuration at runtime.
+* `overrides`: An array of objects that allow you to modify the Reflect view configuration at runtime.
+* `colors`: An object that allows you to define static colors for dimensional values.

 NOTE: You must supply either `token` or `tokens`.